Amjyot Singh: National team career

+2011 FIBA Asia Championship

 Singh made his first appearance for the senior team at the 2011 FIBA Asia Championship in Wuhan, China.
 In his debut on 15 September 2011, he recorded 2 points, 2 rebounds, and 2 blocks vs. Lebanon.
 At the event, Singh most notably posted a double-double of 13 points and a team-high 12 rebounds against Malaysia.
 Singh averaged 6.2 points, 7.2 rebounds, and 1.8 blocks per game mostly coming off the bench, but India would lose all four of their games.

+2013 FIBA Asia Championship

 In June 2013, Singh helped the India national basketball team earn a bid for the 2013 FIBA Asia Championship in Metro Manila, Philippines, scoring 13 points in a win over Afghanistan at the qualifying round of the SABA Championship.
 At the FIBA Asia Championship, Singh took on a starting role for the Indian team, averaging 9.6 points, 6.9 rebounds, and 1.4 blocks en route to a 2–6 record.
 India suffered an overtime loss to Bahrain in their opening game, as Singh scored 16 points and grabbed 14 rebounds.

+2015 FIBA Asia Championship

 Singh represented India at the 2015 FIBA Asia Championship in Changsha, China where he recorded most minutes, points, rebounds and blocks for his team.
 He was the tournament's overall second-best scorer.
 Later on he went on to represent India at the 2016 Williams Jones Invitational Cup followed by the 2016 FIBA Asia Challenge.
 Singh is also the first Indian national to participate in the FIBA 3x3 World Tour Finals.
 In 2016, he starred in the FIBA Asia Challenge, where he averaged 12.8 points, 8.3 rebounds, 2.4 assists, and 0.6 blocks.
 He led the tournament in free-throw percentage.

 In July 2016, Singh competed at the William Jones Cup for India.
 He entered the tournament expected to be one of his team's top scorers.

+Legal issues

+In 2018, the Basketball Federation of India (BFI) placed a one-year ban on Singh, along with Palpreet Singh.
+This was due to indisciplined activities before and during the 2018 Commonwealth Games in April.

+In November 2019, Amjyot Singh went out to party with fellow Indian basketball teammates Arshpreet Bhullar, Armaan Sandhu, and Amritpal Singh without obtaining the necessary permission.
+Later that night, the group was involved in a motorcycle accident in Bengaluru, where all of them sustained injuries.
+During the incident, Singh and Bhullar reportedly got into a roadside altercation.
+The event was described as a drunken fight that took place while they were attending a national team camp.
+Due to this incident, in December, following their games, both Singh and Bhullar received bans, with Singh getting a three-year ban, while Bhullar received a one-year ban.
+Sandhu and Amritpal Singh were issued warnings for their actions.